Login

 The first step (and this is likely already a part of your project plan or permit pack) is to define the application for the conduit.

-Conduit fittings are available in a variety of materials, including die-cast zinc, nickel-plated brass, nylon, and galvanized steel.
-The NEC’s standards don’t always specify which material you should use, but before you make your final budget (and your first order), always consider whether or not the material needs to be:
+If you want to learn more, please visit our websiteflexible metal conduit water proof manufacturers.
+Conduit fittings are available in various materials, including die-cast zinc, nickel-plated brass, nylon, and galvanized steel.
+The NEC’s standards don’t always specify which material you should use, but before finalizing your budget (and your first order), consider whether the material needs to be:

 • Watertight or waterproof

-• Corrosion resistant or resistant to harsh chemicals for petro/industrial/food applications
+• Corrosion-resistant or resistant to harsh chemicals for petro/industrial/food applications

 • Utilized for HVAC and/or ventilation systems